Toyota Corona: Markets

-To meet an 85 percent overall local parts content as a manufacturer, Toyota Australia chose to manufacture Corona sedans and wagons using 1.9-litre Holden Starfire engines.
+To meet an 85 per cent overall local parts content as a manufacturer, Toyota Australia chose to manufacture Corona sedans and wagons using 1.9-litre Holden Starfire engines.
 As installed by Toyota, the engine received some minor changes in the form of its own camshaft, manifold, and carburettor.
 In Toyota engine terminology it received 1X badging and was coupled with a four-speed or optional five-speed Borg-Warner 505.
 A three-speed automatic was also available.
 Period commenters universally criticized the antiquated Holden powerplant as rough, lacking power, and excessively thirsty.
 There was also a very well-equipped Corona XX, recognizable by its alloy wheels (shared with the Supra).
 In spite of its air of sports and luxury, the Corona XX received the 58 kW Starfire engine, albeit here only with a five-speed manual.

-Beginning in 1980, Toyota Australia also imported the five-door Corona liftback fitted with Toyota's own, much more modern 2.0-litre 18R-C engine with 63 kW.
+Beginning in November 1979, Toyota Australia also imported the five-door Corona liftback fitted with Toyota's own, much more modern 2.0-litre 18R-C engine with 63 kW.
 In 1981 the Australian Corona received the same facelift as seen elsewhere, with a new rearward sloping front.
 Toyota's engineers also further modified the Holden engine in an effort to increase drivability and reliability, with new gaskets, valves, valve springs, and water pump.
 Outputs remained the same but the performance did increase marginally thanks to better engine response.
-The facelifted Corona XX now benefitted from an imported engine, the same 2-liter 21R-C as used in the Celica.
+The facelifted Corona XX now benefitted from an imported engine, the same 2-litre 21R-C as used in the Celica.